Bentechy66/discord-db/docs/SPEC.md

 Categories will be named to the name of the Database.

-Within each Category, there may be up to 50 Tables (Channels).

 Channels will be named to the name of the Table.

 Within the Channels there will be messages representing records in the database